cgsmeets/listview/README.md

 Else Navigate to listview + clone + assign clone name + save Any errors recorded on <csv_input_file>.log

+NOTE:

-NOTE: This function checks if the cloned name already exists.
-It works best if the new listviews that are loaded and shared via public group have a prefix or suffix (i.e. CGT\_ or \_CGT).
+- This function checks if the cloned name already exists - if it does then the output CSV will have a status: OK- Duplicate
+- It works best if the new listviews that are loaded and shared via public group have a prefix or suffix (i.e. CGT\_ or \_CGT).
 The duplicate names check helps to prevent mishaps (i.e. when running multiple times)

 BELOW FOR REFERENCE ONLY
 Extract:listview